Power Engineering Technology

 - perform tasks related to power engineering and plant administration in accordance with relevant laws, policies, ethical principles, procedures and industry standards;

-- Communicate information effectively and accurately by evaluating, translating and interpreting relevant drawings and other related documents;
+- communicate information effectively and accurately by evaluating, translating and interpreting relevant drawings and other related documents;

 - apply principles of operation for process equipment and electrical systems including boilers, prime movers, refrigeration systems, and associated auxiliaries to ensure safety and efficiency;